kevgo/text-runner/README.md

 An example is the documentation you are reading right now, which is verified for correctness by TextRunner.

-There are no limitations on the structure of the Markdown files TextRunner uses.
+There are no limitations on the text that TextRunner executes.
 It can read and understand (if you tell it how) any form of plain text in any human language as well as complex data in tables, bullet point lists, and embedded images.